filecoin-project/filecoin-docs/content/en/basics/the-blockchain/tipsets/index.md

 ---
-title: "Tipsets"
+title: "Blocks and "
-description: "The Filecoin network uses the idea of tipsets to manage blocks within the blockchain.
-This page details what a tipset is, how they differ to blocks in other blockchains, and how developers should deal with tipsets."
+description: "Learn more about blocks, tipsets, their relationship to each, and their use in Filecoin."
-lead: "The Filecoin network uses the idea of tipsets to manage blocks within the blockchain.
-This page details what a tipset is, how they differ to blocks in other blockchains, and how developers should deal with tipsets."
+lead: "Like many other blockchains, _blocks_ are a fundamental concept in Filecoin.
+However, unlike other blockchains, Filecoin is a chain of groups of blocks called _tipsets_, rather than a chain of individual blocks.
+This page discusses blocks, tipsets, their relationship to each, and their use in Filecoin in detail."
 draft: false
 images: []
 type: docs